12/05 New

 http://www.sexwork.com/legal/doublewin.html

-the idolatry of the Temple prostitutes worshiping the fertility gods.
-See
+only the idolatry of the Temple prostitutes worshiping the fertility gods.

 http://sexwork.com/coalition/christian.html